Table of Contents

 alt text

-When you need to play, use Play() to start playback.
+When ready to play, use Play() to start playback.

 For example: